kyrabrown/webware-sink-em/README.md

 - Our biggest challenge centered around managing work within a group of 5.
 We found it difficult splitting up work in a way that minimized blockers so that everyone could work simultaneously without waiting for another feature to be finished.
 We worked to minimize this by assigning tasks related to distinct features within the project (placing stage, firing stage, game management, etc.) and by maintaining constant communication.
 We also required submitting PRs to push code to main to reduce the chances of breaking functionality or overriding someone's design decisions.
 - Learning to work with websockets and maintain a live game state between two distinct players was also a challenge for us to get used to.
 With traditional software development, APIs are usually used to communicate with the server, however, since we were working with live players who needed different information at a given point in the game, we needed to use websockets to communicate.
 Working out how to set up a communication protocol was something that we had to look into and tweak as we progressed through development since it was so unfamiliar.
 - Managing board states was also difficult because the server needed to maintain two board states and ship values for both players.
 Additionally, given the nature of the game, the server needed to send both personal and opponent data to each user, meaning that we had to set up good player + game object and data structure design to support these server tasks.
+Similarly, detecting when a ship was sunk was difficult as it required referencing both a guesses board and ship values for a player to see if all cells for a given ship mapped to hits on a player's guess board.
+- Implementing frontend design for logic extending across the project was also difficult.
+The game displays boards throughout the game, however, each require slightly different functionality and design depending on their purpose (placing grid vs. fleet grid vs. firing grid).
+We had to figure out how to integrate these small varying design aspects into a single Grid component.
+Similarly to above, updating design functionality to accommodate someone else's new component changes also took a lot of debugging time.
+Grid frontend logic also depends on how data is manipulated and sent from the server, which was another hurdle that we had to account for by "cleaning" the data the frontend received to prepare it for display on the grid.

 ## Group Members and Responsibilities: